Thank you for your interest in creating remotely!

 1. A wifi connection (even slower ones seem to work)

-2. Download the free www.Anydesk.com software to your computer or laptop – no sign up needed (this is how you will see my screen, control the camera settings and view what the lens sees in real time).
-I can also use Zoom if you prefer – just let me know.
+2. Download the free Zoom or www.Anydesk.com software to your computer or laptop – no sign up needed (this is how you will see my screen, control the camera settings and view what the lens sees in real time).

 3. WhatsApp or Facebook Messenger on your mobile/cell phone to communicate via video call during the photoshoot (I find this allows for clearer audio and a second contextual view of my shooting space)